hleclerc/Soja/plugins/TreeView/README.md

 `@selected`, `@visible` and `@closed` are or will be (if not specified) `Lst` models which describes respectively:

-* selected entities, as a list of string like `"2_3"` which is `join( model_id_path_to_selected_item, "_" )`
+* selected entities, as a list of path of references
 * items where the visible icon is checked (a list of models)
 * visually closed items in the tree (same format than `@selected`).

-But this describes mostly the default behavior which can be changed.
+... but this describes mostly the default behavior which can be changed.

-If user wants to use different attributes and / or to obtain different kinds of displays, they redefine
+If user wants to use different attributes and / or to obtain different kinds of displays, they may redefine

 * `get_children_of: ( item )`
 * `insert_child: ( par, pos, chi )`